 Limit the use of “while” only to describe events that occur simultaneously.

-It is not a grammatical error to use while in the sense of though, but it can lead to confusion.
+It is not a grammatical error to use while in the sense of thought, but it can lead to confusion.

 For example (Tips For Writing A Thesis):